Trump denies friction with top aides over Iran policy

 U.S. officials said on Thursday that Trump had told his advisers, including acting Defense Secretary Patrick Shanahan, that he did not want to get into a war with Iran.

 “They (the news media) put out messages that I’m angry with my people.
 I’m not angry with my people.
-I make my own decisions,” said Trump.
+I make my own decisions,” Trump said at a realtor’s convention in Washington.
 “Mike Pompeo is doing a great job.
 Bolton is doing a great job.”

-Trump won the 2016 election in part by promising to stay out of conflicts abroad after what he viewed as costly wars in Afghanistan and Iraq.
+Trump during the 2016 presidential campaign promised to stay out of conflicts abroad after what he viewed as costly wars in Afghanistan and Iraq.

-But he also has made clear he will do what it takes to protect U.S. interests abroad.
+But he also has said he will do what it takes to protect U.S. interests abroad.
 The recent deployment of a U.S. aircraft carrier group has raised tensions in the Gulf region and fanned fears of armed conflict.

 Trump has approved sanctions against Tehran aimed at crippling the Iranian economy and forcing Iranian leaders to the negotiating table.
 The United States wants Iran to give up its nuclear and ballistic missile programs and stop other activities it believes are destabilizing in the Middle East.